ISO 27001 Risk Assessment & Management

 Assessing the risks attached: Once you have a comprehensive asset list, identify the risks attached to each asset – risks that could impact the confidentiality, integrity, and availability of each listed information asset.
 Your threats and vulnerabilities could range from unauthorized access to your database to embezzlement and espionage to inadequate data backup, and password management, to name a few.

-How Sprinto can help?
+How can Sprinto help?

 Save time by automating the ISO risk assessment process